OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-01.md

 ## Romans 1:22

-Claiming to be wise, they became fools
+Though they claimed wisdom, they became foolish

 ## Romans 1:23